|

 Today in the daily student announcements I saw the "Black Fact of the Week."
 I did not have a problem with this in itself.
 Surely it is important for us to understand the contributions of black people in our lives.
 However, this is just one piece of an ever-complicating problem on campus.

 In case you don't know, there are quite a few groups on Facebook devoted to black people.
 Two in particular caught my attention: "Winthrop Does Not Like Black People" and "I Should've Went to a Blacker College."
-(An alert to the ever-increasing trend on campus newspapers to use networking sites like Facebook to bolster an argument, but I digress.)

 In fact, I think there has been a surge in specialized programs for people of various ethnic backgrounds.
 For example, I've been looking into summer research programs in psychology.
 I've noticed that most of the programs are limited to students of ill-represented groups (i.e., ethnic minorities).
 I am only half black and I don't want to use that as my way to get into a program.